rjpcasalino/web_bt/pages/index.md

 - I love [vim](https://www.vim.org/) and I learn something new about it almost every month.
 - I'm a proponent of [GNU/Linux](https://www.gnu.org/) but I also use [FreeBSD](https://www.freebsd.org/) as a desktop.
 - I have utilized numerous [Raspberry Pis](https://www.raspberrypi.org/) for a multitude of personal projects (they're great fun!)
-- I've self-hosted this and other websites on those credit card sized servers using nginx and apache.
+- I self-hoste this and other websites on those credit card sized servers using [nginx](https://nginx.org/) and [apache](https://www.apache.org/).
 - I've played around with Docker both on the job and at home.
 Wonderful fun it was.
-- I use GNU Screen and i3
+- I use NixOS, xterm, GNU screen, and i3.
+Oh, and yes, Firefox.
+Sometimes I [surf](https://surf.suckless.org/)
-- I miss Mac OS X
+- I really really really miss Mac OS X!

 ### Tools I use and don't like
 - Windows